 Nutrition & Dietetics

-The Academy of Nutrition and Dietetics Didactic Program in Dietetics (DPD) program is currently granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), a specialized accrediting body recognized by the United States Department of Education (USDE).
+The Didactic Program for the Nutrition and Dietetics curriculum at Dominican is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The address is:

 - Clinical dietitian